brettz9/C2D2/README.md

 Possible Future Work
 --------------------
-Wrap up some of the child objects of ImageData and LinearGradients, so that these can be wrapped and made chainable.
+Wrap up some of the child objects of ImageData and gradients, so that these can be wrapped and made chainable.